-Right after prayer on most days (not exam days), there will be a short quiz (about a minute) based on the assigned readings.
-It will consist of three random questions that are based on the assigned readings in the text book.
+There are assigned readings.
+These are listed in the course calendar.
+Right after prayer on most days (not exam days), there will be a short test (about ten minutes) based on the assigned readings.
+It will consist of about 25 questions (but could be more or less).